 - You cannot raise new claims on appeal.

 In TPL, the government filed a motion for summary judgment because the Court lacked jurisdiction to consider TPL’s defenses.
-TPL did not file a contract claim or otherwise raise the breach of contract defenses before the contracting officer.
+TPL did not file a contract claim or otherwise raise the affirmative defenses to breach of contract before the contracting officer.

 Defending Breach of Contract Claims Against Contractors by the Government